Many campaign promises fail to make Biden’s framework as Democrats begin coming to terms with shrunken agenda

 “The bottom line, I don’t care on the approach,” he told one aide, before declining to answer a reporter’s questions about his view on the issue.

 But further additions and subtractions to the framework appear to be irrelevant so long as the standoff continues between the two holdout senators and House liberals.
-The clash was encapsulated Thursday evening, when the Congressional Progressive Caucus offered a tentative endorsement of the vastly scaled down White House framework while also insisting that it pass first before the infrastructure bill.
+The clash was encapsulated Thursday evening, when the Congressional Progressive Caucus offered a tentative endorsement of the vastly scaled-down White House framework while also insisting that it pass first before the infrastructure bill.

 While House leaders released a 1,684-page draft of the domestic policy legislation Thursday, its text has yet to be fully vetted — a process that could take weeks still.